 What Causes Hair Loss?
 Every Trigger Explained

 Losing hair every day is perfectly normal.
-In fact, on average, people lose between 50 to 100 strands per day.
-(This might seem like a lot, but if you compare it to the estimated 90,000 to 150,000 a healthy human head of hair comprises, it’s not a lot.)
-As part of the hair life cycle, hair goes through four stages that eventually leads to shedding and new growth.
-Old, tired strands have to release themselves from your scalp in order for shiny new hairs to take their place.
+On average, people lose 50-100 strands per day.
+As part of the hair life cycle, hair goes through four stages that eventually lead to shedding and new growth.

-However, if you notice visibly thinning hair or end up with big clumps of hair in your hands or drain after a shower, that’s out of the ordinary and is a reasonable cause for concern and a consultation with your doctor.
-Here's what you need to know about hair loss and what you can do about it.
-Plus, info on the best products to use for thinning hair.
+However, if you notice visibly thinning hair or end up with big clumps of hair in your hands or drain after a shower, you should consult your doctor.
+Here's what you need to know about hair loss — plus, find out what products you should be using to combat thinning hair.

 5 Types of Hair Loss

-When it comes to hair loss, it's not a one-size-fits-all situation, so it's important to see your primary care physician, dermatologist or trichologist for an accurate diagnosis.
-To give you an idea of what you might be dealing with, here's a quick look at the five types of hair loss that people experience.
+Hair loss is not a one-size-fits-all situation, so if you’re concerned, see your primary care physician, dermatologist or trichologist for an accurate diagnosis.
+Here's a quick look at the five types of hair loss that people experience.

 Top Causes of Hair Loss